strapi/documentation/docs/developer-docs/latest/guides/registering-a-field-in-admin.md

     ::: tab yarn

-    Create an application and prevent the server from starting automatically as we will create a plugin right after the project generation.
+    Create an application and prevent the server from starting automatically with the following command:

     ```
     yarn create strapi-app my-app --quickstart --no-run
     ```

+    The `--no-run` flag was added as we will run additional commands to create a plugin right after the project generation.

     :::

     ::: tab npx

-    Create an application and prevent the server from starting automatically as we will create a plugin right after the project generation.
+    Create an application and prevent the server from starting automatically with the following command:

     ```
     npx create-strapi-app@latest my-app --quickstart --no-run
     ```

+    The `--no-run` flag was added as we will run additional commands to create a plugin right after the project generation.

     :::